 Rather than discussing all of the information learners need to know, start the conversation by finding out the business goals your SME wants to achieve as a result of the course you’re creating.
 Focusing on your SME’s business goals not only shows that you are invested in the success of the course, but it also lets you focus on the behaviors your learners need to change, not the information they need to know.

-Action Mapping by Cathy Moore is a great way to focus your instructional design on business goals and the actions that learners need to take to affect those goals.
+Creating an Action Map is a great way to focus your instructional design on business goals and the actions that learners need to take to affect those goals.

 Educate Your SMEs About Good eLearning

 Different people have different ideas of what eLearning is, what it looks like, and how it’s developed.
 It’s easy to assume your SME knows the purpose of learning objectives, a storyboard, or a prototype.
 However, in reality, it may be the first time your SME has ever muttered the word “eLearning,” let alone participated in the design of one from beginning to end.